productivemindspublishing/color-selector/README.md

 ## A practical colour selector library for android, by ProductiveMinds

 ### Objective
-The objective of the library is provide a plugable and reusable 'colour selection' library (module) for Android developers who require a custom color selector for their Android projects.
+The objective of this project is to provide a plugable and reusable 'colour selection' library (module) for anyone who requires a custom color selector for their Android projects.
-While developing an Android project, the developer of this library could not find a suitable library and wrote this one ground up.
-The library source code is made available under [Apache 2 LICENSE](https://www.apache.org/licenses/LICENSE-2.0) - so you are welcome to implement as you please.
+While developing an Android project, the developer of this library did not find a suitable library.
+Therefore, started this project from ground up.
+The library source is provided under [Apache 2 LICENSE](https://www.apache.org/licenses/LICENSE-2.0) - so you are welcome to explore and implement as you please.

 ### Content and Minimum Requirement